Medical expense insurance (sometimes known as “medical payments coverage“) is optional coverage available on Virginia automobile policies.

-Although it’s an optional coverage because you don’t have to have it, by law Medical Payments coverage must be offered by your insurance company.
-Medical Payments coverage is usually offered in amounts like $1,000, $2,000, $5,000, and sometimes $10,000.
+Although it’s an optional coverage because you don’t have to have it, by law medical payments coverage must be offered by your insurance company.
+This coverage is usually offered in amounts like $1,000, $2,000, $5,000, and sometimes $10,000.
 Under Virginia law, you can “stack” the coverage up to a maximum of 4 vehicles on one policy.
-For example, if you insure 3 cars and carry $1,000 Medical Payments coverage on each vehicle, you would “stack” the coverage if you are injured in an accident, so you really have a total of $3,000 limit for medical expenses.
+For example, if you insure 3 cars and carry $1,000 medical payments coverage on each vehicle, you would “stack” the coverage if you are injured in an accident, so you really have a total of $3,000 limit for medical expenses.

-Finally, consider this.
-Medical Expense coverage will “follow” you!
+Medical expense coverage will “follow” you!
 If you are a passenger in another person’s vehicle that does not have this coverage, your own policy would apply.
 If they do have this coverage, normally your Medical Payments coverage will provide additional (excess) coverage if your medical expenses are higher than their limit of coverage.
 Also, if you are a pedestrian and you are injured by a motorist, your Medical Payments coverage would extend to you.

 Premiums for Medical Expense coverage are generally low, so it’s inexpensive coverage to have.
 Typical rates are around $20 or less for $1,000 coverage, and, remember, you can “stack” that limit by the number of vehicles on the policy up to four.
 So, you should certainly consider carrying Medical Payments coverage to protect yourself and those who are in your vehicle.
 It’s good coverage to have and is relatively inexpensive.
 All the attorneys in our office have it!

 This article is intended to give an overview of Medical Payments coverage on your family automobile insurance policy.
 Please note that there are a number of exceptions and conditions to Medical Payments coverage, and you should consult an attorney if you have any questions as to how this coverage may apply in a specific situation.